-All group tour hotels have private western bathroom facilities, air conditioning, TV and telephone.
-Due to environmental regulations, not all hotels in China provide toiletries in the rooms.
-Plumbing and electricity supplies can be erratic and quite often the power in hotel rooms is turned off while guests are out of the room.
-If you experience any difficulty, please speak to your National Escort/Local Guide.
-Rest assured that all hotels used by Wendy Wu Tours are regularly inspected by our staff and our partners to ensure that standards meet your needs.
+All group tour hotels include private Western-style bathrooms, air conditioning and a telephone.
+Due to environmental regulations, toiletries may not always be provided.
+Plumbing and electricity can be inconsistent, and power in rooms is often switched off when unoccupied.
+If you encounter any issues, please speak to your National Escort or Local Guide.
+Rest assured; all hotels used by Wendy Wu Tours are regularly inspected to ensure they meet our standards.